 -

-🐎 When I picture my "happy place," it's on the couch with my wife, Sabine, and our little pug, Francesca.
+🐾 When I picture my "happy place," it's on the snuggled under a blanket with my wife, Sabine, and our little pug, Francesca.

 -